Cyberbot777/student-searcher/README.md

 **View Live Demo: [https://student-searcher.vercel.app/](https://student-searcher.vercel.app/)**

 ## Overview
 `Student Searcher` is a full-stack web application for managing student records.
 Originally a Python-based command-line tool, it has been enhanced with a Flask backend and a React frontend, deployed on Render and Vercel.
-Users can view, search, manage, and analyze student data through an intuitive web interface, with data persisted in a text file (`students.txt`).
+Users can view, search, manage, and analyze student data through an intuitive web interface, with data persisted in MongoDB Atlas (`StudentSearcherCluster`).

 ## Features
 - **View All Students:** Display all students in a table with names, grades, and average grades on the Home page.